OpenRemote-Fontys/ESP32-Connection/README.md

 ├── Teensy                    # Projects Running on the Teensy 4.1  <br>

 Version Control:
-Arduino
+- Arduino
--Im lazy so i will add more here-
+- Im lazy so i will add more here-

 Hardware:
 - ESP32 Devkit V1